sarahpenfield/EmergencyVehicleDataAcquisition/README.md

 ### Introduction

 ### Motivation
 Emergency vehicle response times are critical to saving lives of those in need both in arrival to the scene and transportation to the hospital or emergency care after an accident.
-By reducing emergency vehicle response time by just 1 minute, patient survival rate increases by over 2%.
+By reducing emergency vehicle response time by just 1 minute, patient survival rate increases by over 2% (Bürger).
 Everyday vehicles on the road are often a hindrance to the emergency vehicles reaching their destinations.
 To make this less of an issue, our team created an autoamted response system when emergency vehicles are detected.

 When the flashing lights and loud siren sounds of an emergency vehicle is sensed approaching the vehicle from behind, the radio volume is automatically reduced and a dashboard message is displayed 'Emergency Vehicle Approaching'.
 With the reduction in noise and visual cue, drivers will be able to react more quickly to make room on the road for emergency vehicles en route to an active scene or hospital.